GridProtectionAlliance/go2cs/docs/README.md

 Note that simple conversions currently depend on a small subset of the Go source library, [`src/gocore`](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/gocore), that was manually converted.
 As the project progresses, there will be a merger of automatically converted code and manually converted code.
 For example, the [`builtin`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/builtin.cs) library functions will always require some special attention since many of its features are implemented outside normal Go code, such as with assembly routines.

-As a strategy to automate conversion of native system calls in Go code, i.e., a function declaration without a body that provides a signature for a native external function, is to create a [`partial method`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/partial-method) in C# for the native call.
+A strategy to automate conversion of native system calls in Go code, i.e., a function declaration without a body that provides a signature for a native external function, is to create a [`partial method`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/partial-method) in C# for the native call.
 A manually created file that implements the partial method can now be added that will exist along side the auto-converted files and not be overwritten during conversion.

 ### Recent Activity
 Converted code now targets .NET Core only, specifically version 3.1 and C# 8.0 with goal to support .NET 5.0 and C# 9.0 when it comes out.
 Many basic conversion now work.